Peer-Reviewed Journal Articles

 Open & Collaborative Science

-I support being open and transparent about research.
+I support being open, transparent, and collaborative in all of my research.
 You can find all of my work (including conference presentations) on the Open Science Framework (OSF) website (click here).